MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-risky-oauth.md

 ## How to remediate suspicious OAuth apps

-After you determine that an OAuth app is risky, Cloud App Security provides the following remediation options:
+After you determine that an OAuth app is risky, Defender for Cloud Apps provides the following remediation options:

 - **Manual remediation**:
 You can easily [ban revoke an app from the OAuth apps page](manage-app-permissions.md#ban-or-approve-an-app)